-At the front, the 2023 Sequoia flaunts a visibly dominating design, thanks to its larger, hexagonal radiator grille, the T-shaped LED headlamps, a more prominent hood, a chunkier bumper, and a silver skid plate.
+At the front, the third-gen Sequoia flaunts a visibly dominating design, thanks to its larger, hexagonal radiator grille, the T-shaped LED headlamps, a more prominent hood, a chunkier bumper, and a silver skid plate.

-On the sides, the clearly defined angular character lines and the squared wheel arches, along with the depressed section above that highlights their shape, provide a tough appearance to the 2023 Sequoia.
-Unlike in the previous model, the rear quarter glass merges with the windows, and the front three pillars are black.
+On the sides, the clearly defined angular character lines and the squared wheel arches, along with the depressed section above that highlights their shape, provide a tough appearance to the third-gen Sequoia.
+Unlike in the previous generation, the rear quarter glass merges with the windows, and the front three pillars are black.
 The D-pillars are sharply raked, underlining the SUV’s modern character.
 Lexus enthusiasts will spot an uncanny resemblance to the third-gen LX in the greenhouse.

 Moving to the rear, the slim horizontal tail lights extend onto the shoulders.
 The new bumper is sleeker, adding sophistication to the look of the redesigned model.
 In contrast, the new silver skid plate tries to augment the ruggedness.
 A silver tailgate applique between the tail lights and the model name inscription below the license plate area in block letters are among the other visual highlights at the rear.